Guinness and dessert - is there any better combo for St. Patrick's Day?

 "We make this in our cookery school to great applause, though we find that the measurements of Guinness can be a bit heavy handed!"

 Ingredients (makes 9 squares):

 For the slices:

 For the sauce:

-1. Preheat the oven to 400°F. Line a 8in square brownie tin with parchment paper.
+1. Preheat the oven to 400°F. Line an 8-inch square brownie tin with parchment paper.

 2. Put the dates, apricots, Guinness, water, whiskey and bread soda in a saucepan.
 Place over a gentle heat until the dates soften and break down, stirring occasionally.
 This should take about 4–5 minutes.
 Leave to cool.

 3. Using an electric mixer, cream the sugar and butter until light and fluffy.
 Gradually beat in the eggs.